Higher genus relative and orbifold Gromov-Witten invariants

-We study $\mathbb C^*$ localization over the moduli space $\overline{M}_{g,k,n,\mu}(Y_{D_0,r},D_\infty)$ with prescribed orbifold and relative conditions given by $k$ and $\mu$ respectively.
-We would like to find an identity that is similar to identity (\ref{identity-relative-cycle}), then relates relative-orbifold invariants of $(Y_{D_0,r},D_\infty)$ with rubber integrals as well.
+We use the localization formula of \cite{GP} and \cite{GV} (see also \cite{JPPZ}, \cite{Liu} and \cite{MR}) to study the moduli space $\overline{M}_{g,\vec k,n,\vec \mu}(Y_{D_0,r},D_\infty)$ with prescribed orbifold and relative conditions given by $\vec k$ and $\vec \mu$ respectively.
+Our goal is to find an identity (see Identity (\ref{identity-orbifold-rubber})) that is similar to Identity (\ref{identity-relative-cycle}), then relates orbifold-relative invariants of $(Y_{D_0,r},D_\infty)$ to rubber integrals as well.